Naaja Flowers

-Naaja Flowers is a dedicated journalism student at Hampton University's acclaimed Scripps Howard School of Journalism and Communications, set to graduate in May 2026.
+Naaja Flowers is a journalism student at Hampton University’s Scripps Howard School of Journalism and Communications, on track to earn her Bachelor of Arts in May 2026.

 Her journalistic promise and leadership have earned her several distinguished opportunities.
 She recently completed the 2025–2026 Knight Science Journalism (KSJ) HBCU Fellowship with MIT and was a Summer 2025 reporting fellow with Inside Climate News, a Pulitzer Prize–winning environmental newsroom.
 Her academic excellence was also recognized with the Fall 2025 Media Scholars Scholarship.